GearBoxFox/foxxboard/README.md

 - 2x nice!view for low powered HUD
 - Custom firmware written in RMK using Rust :ferrisyippee:

+## > [!NOTE]
+> The firmware for the display module is still a WIP, but I'm talking with the head RMK dev
+> to get it fully running.
+The firmware bundled with this has parts of a display demo, and my
+> hackpad has a working display in RMK.

 # PCB

 ![PCB Schematic](./assets/foxxboard_schematic.png)